cplaisier/viridis/README.md

 # viridis
 Tools for quantifying gene expression in diatoms.

-The natural analysis would follow as:
+The natural order for the analysis would follow as:

 #### cleaning reads
 readsCleaner.py: script to call Trimmomatic and clean the reads.